 In an announcement today, Manitoba Sport, Culture and Heritage Minister Cathy Cox has confirmed the provincial government will provide funding to the Winnipeg Art Gallery’s Inuit Art Centre, a first-of-its-kind cultural landmark aiming to bridge Canada’s North and South.
 Cox announced $10 million would be contributed over five years.
 These funds will support contributions already promised by the federal government and the City of Winnipeg ($20 million and $5 million, respectively).
 Read More

 The 2019 representative artist for the Canada Pavilion at the 58th Venice Biennale has just been announced by the National Gallery of Canada.
 The Inuit Art Foundation is delighted to report that the artist collective Isuma will be representing Canada.
-This is the second time Inuit artists have been represented at the fair.
-The IAQ previously reported that Kananginak Pootoogook would represent Canada in the 57th Venice Biennale in 2017.
+This is the second time Inuit artists have been presented at the fair.
+The IAQ previously reported Kananginak Pootoogook‘s participation in the 57th Venice Biennale in 2017.
 Read More

 The Inuit Art Foundation (IAF) is honoured to announce the transfer of the iconic Igloo Tag Trademark from Indigenous and Northern Affairs Canada (INAC) to the IAF.
 With its national mandate, the IAF is uniquely positioned to administer the trademark to further protect, promote and support Inuit art in Canada and internationally.
 Read More